kr8gz/malb8dge.py/README.md

 The main goal of the language is to shorten code by removing words wherever possible, while still keeping it somewhat easy to read and understand.

+# Try Online
+There is an online version (stupid advertisign ikik) called malb8rowser, but please note it is unstable and may break.
+Try it [here](https://malb8dge.seven7four4.repl.co/).

 # Documentation [OUTDATED]

 ## Running a malb8dge program